 FabLab Kaunas serves as a miniature factory of electronics that allows students to get acquainted with electronics production technologies, realize their ideas, and projects up to an actual factory prototype.
 These workshops train highly qualified electronics specialists, stimulate creativity, and provide practical skills.
 Fab Lab Kaunas is a result of close cooperation between the KTU Faculty of Electronics Engineering and local business enterprises operating in the Electronics Industry.
 The main aim of the project is to create added value for both the university and the industry.

 The first Fab Lab opened its doors back in 2001 as an initiative of the famous Massachusetts Institute of Technology (MIT) in the United States.
 Currently, there are more than 1,750 Fab Labs all over the globe!
 Fab Lab Kaunas is the first fabrication laboratory in Lithuania.

 Kitron and the project "Future for Electronics"

-This year the cooperation for increasing the popularity of electronics engineering among young students in Lithuania also grown in a new project, "Future for Electronics."
+This year the cooperation for increasing the popularity of electronics engineering among young students in Lithuania also grew in a new project, "Future for Electronics."
 Kitron Lithuania, in collaboration with the biggest electronic manufacturing companies, academic institutions, and social partners, joined forces to increase the number of students choosing engineering studies.